 - “Losing” question (182) responses: Is there anything holding you back from making a booking?
 Y/N

-You can’t really extrapolate any universal lessons from the wording here other than this: You need to experiment with different wordings.
+The lesson is simple: you need to experiment with different wordings.
 Some work better than others with specific audiences.

 Here’s another example.
 We asked the following three questions:

 - Why didn’t you complete a purchase today?